sirithatthamrong/Map-Reduce-Lite/README.md

 # Map-Reduce-Lite
-ICCS492: The Guts of Modern System
+This project was completed as a part of the ICCS492: The Guts of Modern System course by Kanladaporn Sirithatthamrong, Phavarisa Limchitti and Tath Kanchanarin.